AminSavari/decoder_stuff/README.md

 ## The Role of DRAM

 The role of DRAM is vital in your decision-making process.
-It's not the sole determinant, but it does influence the decision:
+It influences the decision in the following ways:

 ### - Memory Management